 If you have a window in a bathroom that can be opened, it can provide excellent ventilation.
 But this is only true if your bathroom does not have a tub or shower.
 A bathroom without bathing facilities will have very little moist air.

-While you can install a bathroom exhaust fan in your powder room, you do not need to.
+While you can install a bathroom exhaust fan in your smoking room, you do not need to.
 Your powder room will do just fine with a window that can be opened for suitable ventilation.